 For whatever reason, Dilfer, the former No. 6 overall pick in the 1994 NFL Draft who played for five NFL teams — the Tampa Bay Buccaneers, Baltimore Ravens, Seattle Seahawks, Cleveland Browns and San Francisco 49ers — compares these quarterbacks as ice cream.
 They are all good, but Tagovailoa, the 6-foot-1, 220-pounder from Honolulu, Hawaii is the best flavor of all.

-In plainest terms, Alabama football and head coach Nick Saban are in good shape with No. 13 under center.
+In plainest terms, Alabama football and head coach Nick Saban were in good shape with No. 13 under center.

-Sure, the last impression we have of Tagovailoa might be his worst game of his entire college career.
+Sure, at the time, the last impression anyone had of Tagovailoa might be his worst game of his entire college career.
 The Alabama quarterback completed just 22 of 34 passes for 295 yards with two touchdowns and two interceptions during the College Football Playoff National Championship Game against the Clemson Tigers.

-However, when you look at his talent level right now, Dilfer doesn’t think there’s another NCAA quarterback in the country that compares to the guy fans in Tuscaloosa, Alabama see dominate the SEC on college football Saturdays.
+However, when you looked at his talent level then, Dilfer didn't think there was another NCAA quarterback in the country that compares to the guy fans in Tuscaloosa, Alabama saw dominate the SEC on college football Saturdays.

 To some, things obviously changed with Tagovailoa's hip injury, and the rise of LSU's Joe Burrow, but not to Dilfer.
 He actually doubled down on it.

 Tua Tagovailoa: Hall of Fame Quarterback?